ankitakotadiya/Data-Engineering-ML/AWS SageMaker.md

     * Deployment settings – Autopilot can automatically create an endpoint and deploy your model for you.
       To auto-deploy to an automatically generated endpoint, or to provide an endpoint name for custom deployment, set the toggle to Yes under Auto deploy?
 If you are importing data from Amazon SageMaker Data Wrangler, you have additional options to auto-deploy the best model with or without the transforms from Data Wrangler.
     * Advanced settings (optional) – Autopilot provides additional controls to manually set experimental parameters such as defining your problem type, time constraints on your Autopilot job and trials, security, and encryption settings.
+      1. Machine learning problem type – Autopilot can automatically infer the type of supervised learning problem from your dataset.
+If you prefer to choose it manually, you can use the Select the machine learning problem type dropdown menu.
+Note that it defaults to Auto.
+In some cases, SageMaker is unable to infer accurately.
+When that happens, you must provide the value for the job to succeed.
+In particular, you can choose from the following types as Binary, Regression, or Multiclass.
+      2. Runtime – You can define a maximum time limit.
+Upon reaching the time limit, trials and jobs that exceed the time constraint automatically stop.
+      3. Access – You can choose the role that Amazon SageMaker Studio Classic assumes to gain temporary access to AWS services (in particular, SageMaker and Amazon S3) on your behalf.
+If no role is explicitly defined, Studio Classic automatically uses the default SageMaker execution role attached to your user profile.
+      4. Encryption – To enhance the security of your data at rest and protect it against unauthorized access, you can specify encryption keys to encrypt data in your Amazon S3 buckets and in the Amazon Elastic Block Store (Amazon EBS) volume attached to your Studio Classic Domain.
+      5. Project – Specify the name of the SageMaker project to associate with this Autopilot experiment and model outputs.
+When you specify a project, Autopilot tags the project to an experiment.
+This lets you know which model outputs are associated with this project.
+      6. Tags – Tags are an array of key-value pairs.
+Use tags to categorize your resources from AWS services, such as their purpose, owner, or environment.
+11. Select Create experiment.The creation of the experiment starts an Autopilot job in SageMaker.
+Autopilot provides the status of the experiment, information on the data exploration process and model candidates in notebooks, a list of generated models and their reports, and the job profile used to create them.